cbnuirl/cbnu_swin-transformer/README.md

-# 2D Object Detection with Swin Transformer in MORAI dataset
+# 2D Object Detection with Swin Transformer on MORAI dataset

 This repository is based on [Swin-Transformer-Object-Detection](https://github.com/SwinTransformer/Swin-Transformer-Object-Detection) and [mmdetection](https://github.com/open-mmlab/mmdetection).
 All configurations and codes were revised for MORAI dataset.